 On this page, you can find all GED prep class locations and test centers in the Appleton area.
-In Wisconsin, you’ll need to pass the GED exam to earn a High School Equivalency diploma.
+In Wisconsin, you must pass the GED exam to earn a High School Equivalency diploma.

 Testing takes place at a level that’s comparable to that of a graduating HS student.

-The GED® exam comes with four independent tests (modules) in Math, Literacy, Science, and Social studies.
+The GED® exam comes with four independent tests (modules) that assess knowledge of

 The GED is a fully computerized exam.
 There’s no more paper-based testing possibility.